couchbaselabs/tuqtng/tutorial/content/slide-8.md

-## Use Functions on the Data

-Built-in functions allow greater flexibility when working with the data.

-One useful built-in function is LENGTH().
-If the argument passed to this function is an array or object, it returns the number of items inside.
-If the argument is a string it returns the number of characters in the string.
+## Filtering Documents with WHERE

+In previous slides you used a WHERE clause like WHERE name = 'dave' to match a single document.
+Other comparison operators can be used to match multiple documents.

-In the example on the right we look for people having at least one child.
+In the query example on the right we match documents where the person's age is greater than 30.

+All of the standard comparison operators are supported (>, >=, <, <=, =, and !=).
+All of these comparison operators also consider the value's type, so `score > 8` will return documents containing a numeric score that is greater than 8.
+Similarly, `name > 'marty'` will return documents containing a string name that is after 'marty'.

+Try changing the comparison from > to <.

 <pre id="example">
-SELECT name, LENGTH(children) AS num_children
+SELECT fname, age
     FROM tutorial
-        WHERE LENGTH(children) > 0
+        WHERE age > 30
 </pre>